Zeke-OS/zeke/lib/README.markdown

 lib
 ===

-User and kernel space libraries.
+User space libraries and crt that is used for both user psace programs and for kernel.
+In particular this directory contains Zeke libc library that is needed for user space work with Zeke.

-Put here the CMSIS (and other) libraries provided by the chip manufacturers.
+Put here the CMSIS (and other) libraries provided by the chip manufacturers, basically what ever you need.

 *Recommended directory structure:*